jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/13-09-25-vims-new-hybrid-line-number-mode.md

 Because I wanted to switch back to absolute line numbers when I wasn't busy moving around files, I wrote a small vim plugin to do so and released it as [vim-numbertoggle](https://github.com/jeffkreeftmeijer/vim-numbertoggle).
 This allowed me, and a lot of other people, to use relative numbers when it made sense, and switch back to the default when it didn't.

 Since Vim 7.4, you can enable both the `number` and `relativenumer` settings at the same time, which will give you something I'll call hybrid line number mode.
-Using both, all lines will show their relative line number, except for the line you're currently on, which will show its absolute line number.
+Using that, all lines will show their relative line number, except for the line you're currently on, which will show its absolute line number.

 ![The New hybrid line number mode in Vim 7.4](http://jeffkreeftmeijer.com/images/hybridnumber.png)
 <span class="small">Hybrid line number mode in Vim 7.4</span>

 Setting up Vim to use hybrid mode is easy.
-All you have to do is enable both the `number` and `relativenumber` settings;
+All you have to do is enable both the `number` and `relativenumber` settings in your config file;

 {% highlight vim %}
 set relativenumber